 If you do plan on hiking or spending a lot of time in the outdoors, you will want to invest in clothing made from merino wool.

 If you are going to be spending a lot of time in very hot countries, consider a packing a few items made of linen.

-Most of my clothing is either black, shades of olive, or shades of burgundy.
+Most of my clothing is either burgundy, shades of olive, purple, or black.

 - 3 tank tops – 1 black, 2 purple.
 I usually sleep in one of these.

 - Icebreaker Merino Women’s Oasis Long Sleeve Top

 - 1 merino wool sweater, black.
 For chilly buses and planes or cool evenings.

 - 1 pair linen trousers, olive.
 Lightweight and perfect for hot weather.
 I wish I had figured this out sooner.